nickylee83/Java-Mini-Coding-Challenge/README.md

 10. IntegerToRoman.java
 Convert an integer to a Roman numeral string.
 Assume only positive integer (1 to 3,999) should be entered.

+11. MissingNumber.java
+It creates an array of integers, between 1 and 10, excluding one random number, and it is not sorted.
+It should return the missing number in the array.

+12. NextPrime.java
+To find the next available prime of the given number.

+13. PasswordValidation.java
+Password length between 6 and 24 characters, at least - one uppercase letter(A-Z), one lowercase letter(a-z), one digit(0-9), and supported special characters:
+ ! @ # $ % ^ & * ( ) + = _ { } : ; " ' ? < > , .